sf-wdi-31/html-css-review/resource.md

 }
 ```

-The `float: left;` line tells the browser that the "square2" div wants to be as left as possible, so the browser kindly wraps it in a nice text hug.
+The `float: left;` line tells the browser that the "square2" div wants to be as far left as possible, so the browser kindly wraps it in a nice text hug.

 ####  Clear